 Thanks to Seattle’s booming real estate market, your home may be your largest asset.
 Can you afford to rely on FEMA to bail you out if a large earthquake hits our region?

 If you are not insured against earthquakes and your home suffers earthquake damage, you could be in serious financial trouble.
-You because you would have no coverage to repair or replace your home and you have to continue making your mortgage payment.
+Because you would have no coverage to repair or replace your home and you have to continue making your mortgage payment.

 Affected homeowners may qualify for a loan through the Federal Emergency Management Agency (FEMA).
 However, after watching news reports on Hurricane Katrina and other natural disasters, we cannot recommend clients rely on FEMA to help rebuild their homes and their lives.